piergiovanni/studybitcoin/README.md

 # sudybitcoin

 Bash Script to study how block hash is found
-Test performed on Ubuntu 16.04.2 LTS
+Test performed \n on Ubuntu 16.04.2 LTS